Uttar Pradesh: Music and dance

+With each district of Uttar Pradesh having its unique music and tradition, traditional folk music in Uttar Pradesh has been categorised in three different ways including music transmitted orally, music with unknown composers and music performed by custom.
+During the medieval period, two distinct types of music began to emerge in Uttar Pradesh.
+One was the courtly music, which received support from cities like Agra, Fatehpur Sikri, Lucknow, Jaunpur, Varanasi, and Banda.
+The other was the religious music stemming from the Bhakti Cult, which thrived in places like Mathura, Vrindavan, and Ayodhya.

+The popular folk music of Uttar Pradesh includes sohar, which is sung to celebrate the birth of a child.
+Evolved into the form of semi-classical singing, Kajari sung during the rainy season, and its singing style is closely associated the Benares gharana.
+Ghazal, Thumri and Qawwali which is a form of Sufi poetry is popular in the Awadh region, Rasiya (especially popular in Braj), which celebrate the divine love of Radha and Krishna.
+Khayal is a form of semi-classical singing which comes from the courts of Awadh.
+Other forms of music are Biraha, Chaiti, Chowtal, Alha, and Sawani.

 Kathak, a classical dance form, owes its origin to the state of Uttar Pradesh.
 Ramlila is one of the oldest dramatic folk dances; it depicts the life of the Hindu deity Rama and is performed during festivals such as Vijayadashami.
+Nautanki is a traditional form of folk theatre that originated in Uttar Pradesh.
+It typically portrays a variety of themes ranging from historical and mythological tales to social and political commentary.
 In the gharana dance form, both the Lucknow and the Benares gharanas are situated in the state.
+Charkula is popular dance of the Braj region.

 Fairs and festivals

 Chhath Puja is the biggest festival of eastern Uttar Pradesh.
-The Kumbh Mela, organised in the month of Maagha (February—March), is a major festival held every twelve years in rotation at Allahabad on the river Ganges.
+The Kumbh Mela, organised in the month of Maagha (February—March), is a major festival held every twelve years in rotation at Prayagraj on the river Ganges.
 Lathmar Holi is a local celebration of the Hindu festival of Holi.
 It takes place well before the actual Holi in the town of Barsana near Mathura.
 Taj Mahotsav, held annually at Agra, is a colourful display of the culture of the Braj area.
 Ganga Mahotsav, a festival of Kartik Purnima, is celebrated fifteen days after Diwali.

 Cuisine

 Mughlai cuisine is a style of cooking developed in the Indian subcontinent by the imperial kitchens of the Mughal Empire.
 It represents the cooking styles used in North India, especially Uttar Pradesh, and has been strongly influenced by Central Asian cuisine.
 Awadhi cuisine from the city of Lucknow consists of both vegetarian and non-vegetarian dishes.
 It has been greatly influenced by Mughlai cuisine.

+Bhojpuri cuisine is a style of food preparation common in the districts located near the Bihar border.
+Bhojpuri foods are mostly mild and tend to be less hot in terms of spices used.
+The cuisine consists of both vegetable and meat dishes.